Frequently Asked questions

 Is CRUSH a club organization?

-The Crush organization believes a child’s ability to play should never depend on their ability to pay.
-Therefore, a limited number of youth scholarships are available for those families who meet certain financial criteria.
-Please contact Tracy@CrushKickball.com if you would like an application.
+Yes!
+We believe a child’s ability to play should never depend on their ability to pay.
+Therefore, a limited number of youth scholarships are available for qualifying families.
+E-mail Tracy@CrushKickball.com for an application.

 Whether you are an adult player or youth, there is no required equipment.
 However, many purchase non-metal cleats.
 Each coach will determine what other uniform needs there may be (pants/shorts/socks).

-What division do I choose for my child?
+What division should I choose for my child?

 How many games are played each season?

-Each division will play at least 10 games (1-2 games a week) not including a possible post-season tournament for several divisions.
-Depending on the number of teams in each division, some teams may have double-headers.
-Adults will play 1-2 games a week.
+Youth teams play approximately 8 games (1 per week), with a possible postseason tournament in some divisions.
+Depending on the number of teams in each division, some teams may have double-headers or a bye week.
+Adult teams play 1-2 games weekly.

 How are teams formed?